denten-books/plain-text/support/book-proposal/proposal.md

 University Press, 2012); *Mechanisms: New Media and the Forensic Imagination*, by Matthew G. Kirschenbaum (MIT Press, 2012); *Files: Law and Media Technology*, by Cornelia Vismann (Stanford University Press, 2008); *Programmed
-Visions: Software and Memory*, by Wendy Hui Kyong Chun (MIT, 2013); *Beautiful
+Visions: Software and Memory*, by Wendy Hui Kyong Chun (MIT, 2013); *How We
-Data: A History of Vision and Reason since 1945*, by Orit Halpern (Duke, 2015);
-and several titles in the Electronic Mediations series at Minnesota University Press, which published Lori Emerson's *Reading Writing Interfaces* in 2014.
+Think: Digital Media and Contemporary Technogenesis* by Katherine Hayles (Chicago, 2012); *Beautiful Data: A History of Vision and Reason since 1945*, by Orit Halpern (Duke, 2015); and several titles in the Electronic Mediations series at Minnesota University Press, which published Lori Emerson's *Reading Writing Interfaces* in 2014.

 My work extends the research program represented in these volumes in several important directions.
 While committed to broadly theoretical concerns---that